armory/minnaker/guides/first-pipeline.md

 1. Click back on the "Pipelines" tab at the top of the page
 1. Click on "Start Manual Execution" next to your newly created pipeline (you can also click "Start Manual Execution" in the top right, and then select your pipeline in the dropdown)
-1. Click Run"
+1. Click "Run"

 Your application should be deployed.
 Look at the status of this in three ways:

 * Go to the "Infrastructure" tab and "Clusters" subtab, and you should see your application, which consists of a Deployment with a single ReplicaSet.
 Examine different parts of this page.
 * Go to the "Infrastructure" tab and "Load Balancers" subtab.
 Examine different parts of this page (for example, try checking the 'Instance' checkbox so you can see ReplicaSets and Pods attached to your Service)
-* Go to http://\<your-mini-spinnaker-instance-IP\>/dev/hello-today, and you should see your app.
+* Go to http://\<your-mini-spinnaker-ip-or-hostname\>/dev/hello-today, and you should see your app.

+## Run the pipeline with a different parameter

+1. Click back on the "Pipelines" tab at the top of the page
+1. Click on "Start Manual Execution" next to your newly created pipeline (you can also click "Start Manual Execution" in the top right, and then select your pipeline in the dropdown)
+1. Replace "monday" with some other day of the week (like 'tuesday' or 'wednesday')
+1. Click "Run"

-## Add on manual judgment and `stage` deployment
+## Expand the pipeline: Add manual judgment and `test` deployment

+Now that we have a running pipelines, let's add a promotion to a higher environment, gated by a manual approval.

 Go back to the Spinnaker pipelines page: